gchumillas/schema-fixer/README.md

 - A 'fixer' is the function that fixes the incoming data.

-- A `Schema` can be a 'fixer', an list of 'fixers' or a record of 'fixers'.
+- A `Schema` can be a 'fixer', a list of 'fixers' or a record of 'fixers'.
 For example:

 ```js
 fix(1, bool()) // true